nvpnathan/py-vsphere-automation/vcsa/README.md

 - Python libraries - pyyaml, pyvmomi, vim, platform
 - VCSA Appliance ISO
 - YAML Configuration file placed in $HOME
+- DNS A record added for the VC_SYSTEM_NAME FQDN on the DNS Server that is configured in VC_DNS_SERVERS.

+IMPORTANT:  The VCSA will not come online without an A record that it can use to resolve itself upon boot.

 ### vSphere Requirements